-Traffic safety and crime
+Traffic and pedestrian safety

 There are many conflicting research results on this topic.
-Some studies find that adding lighting to outdoor spaces reduces crime and road collisions (256, 257), and even recommend particular illumination levels based on the results of field experiments (258).
-Others find either a negative effect (259), no effect at all (260-262), or unclear results (263, 264).
-Some researchers ask whether reducing outdoor lighting in areas prone to either crime or traffic accidents leads to poorer outcomes.
-Little evidence has emerged to support this hypothesis (265).
+Some studies find that adding lighting to outdoor spaces reduces road collisions (355, 356) and even recommend particular illumination levels based on the results of field experiments (357).
+Others find no effect at all (358, 359), or unclear results (360, 361).
+Some researchers ask whether reducing outdoor lighting in areas prone to traffic accidents leads to poorer outcomes.
+Little evidence has emerged to support this hypothesis (362).

-Both traffic and crime studies are notoriously challenging to design.
+Traffic studies are challenging to design and are therefore subject to criticism (363).
 In particular, it is difficult to properly account for all the variables that might alter the results.
 For example, a road safety study about lighting might fail to account for changing traffic volume throughout the night.
 Some variables may have a stronger influence on the observations than lighting changes.

 Sometimes these variables are subtle effects that add up to important results.
 It can be easy to assign responsibility to lighting even though it actually contributed very little.
-As a result, many of the claims about outdoor lighting and its impact on crime and traffic safety - for better or worse - may be fundamentally wrong (266, 267).
+As a result, many of the claims about outdoor lighting and its impact on traffic safety - for better or worse - may be fundamentally wrong (364, 365).

 Researchers have not been able to predictively model the way outdoor lighting might affect safety and security.
 This is one reason why it is difficult to establish the significance of lighting in studies.
-There is no clear known "doseresponse" relationship that may predict appropriate lighting levels (268).
+There is no clear known "doseresponse" relationship that may predict appropriate lighting levels (366).
 In other words, even if lighting influences outcomes, scientists can't determine how much light is required.

-International lighting standards often do not clearly establish benchmarks for the amount of light at night that drivers and pedestrians need on the basis of scientific evidence (269).
-There are only a few instances in which the issue has been rigorously studied, e.g., (38), and it is unclear whether the results are universally applicable.
+International lighting standards often do not clearly establish benchmarks for the amount of light at night that drivers and pedestrians need on the basis of scientific evidence (367).
+There are only a few instances in which the issue has been rigorously studied, e.g., (80), and it is unclear whether the results are universally applicable.
 Decision makers, from elected officials to lighting designers, often substitute their intuition when guidance is lacking.
 In a belief that more of something is always better, they often specify too much light relative to actual needs.